 Paradoxical Adipose Hyperplasia (PAH) After Cryolipolysis/Fat Freeze

-Cryolipolysis is a non-invasive fat reduction treatment that works by crystallising and disintegrating the fat cells which eventually leave the body as waste, resulting in marginal slim down on the treated area.
+Cryolipolysis is a non-invasive fat reduction treatment that works by crystallising and disintegrating fat cells.
+Crystalised fat cells eventually leave the body as waste, resulting in marginal fat reduction in the treated area.

 Its non-invasive nature is one of the many benefits which has increased its popularity as a fat reduction method among those seeking help.
-In most cases, patients encountered only mild side effects such as post-treatment redness, mild swelling, which will go away in a few days.
+In most cases, patients encountered only mild side effects, such as post-treatment redness and mild swelling.

-The name may invoke a delectable pastry, but the inference is far from desirable, for many.
-Muffin top is arguably one of the more dreaded physical appearances and rightly so as it is hard to conceal and eliminate.
-Hormonal changes are a huge cause, particularly among women, who seem to be more susceptible to this condition.
+The name may invoke a delectable pastry, but the inference is far from desirable for many.
+Muffin top is arguably one of the more dreaded physical appearances, and rightly so as it is hard to conceal and eliminate.
+Hormonal changes are a huge cause, particularly among women, who seem more susceptible to this condition.

 The other common factor is ageing.
-As skin loses elasticity as one gets older, it can appear saggier, and this happens to the skin on all parts of our body, including the underside of our arms.
+As skin loses elasticity as one age, it can appear saggier, and this happens to the skin on all parts of our body, including the underside of our arms.
 The annoying thing about bingo wings is that even a person of healthy weight may have them.
-This is because they are attributed to excess fat that occurs in those stubborn pockets under our arms that simply refuses to go away.